bookofquantum/BOQ/photons/Qubitron/Fabrication.md

     *   **Advantages:** Potentially very high efficiency, compact integration.
     *   **Disadvantages:** Very challenging to fabricate due to material compatibility issues (lattice mismatch between SiN and InGaAs), not yet a mature technology.

-**Choosing the Best Technique for PhotoniX:**
+**Choosing the Best Technique for Qubitron:**

-Considering the requirements of PhotoniX (single-photon detection, room-temperature operation, and the need for high efficiency), the following approaches are most promising:
+Considering the requirements of Qubitron (single-photon detection, room-temperature operation, and the need for high efficiency), the following approaches are most promising:

 *   **Tapered Waveguide Coupling:** This is a good balance between simplicity and efficiency.
 A reverse taper can expand the mode size to match the APD's active area.
 This is likely the most practical approach.